cloudentity/pyron/docs/plugins/transform-request.md

 }
 ```

-Elements of JSON arrays may also be referenced using the configuration syntax `[array_index]`.
+Elements of JSON arrays may also be referenced using the configuration syntax `.[array_index]`.
 For example, suppose the incoming request body is:

 ```json
 {